 The most important element of the hole is depth.
 You DON’T want it to be too deep.
 This is super important.
 Here is another garden cliché (that is also good advice) –

-‘Plant it high – it won’t die, Plant it low – it won’t grow.’
+‘Plant it high – it won’t die, Plant it low – it won’t grow.’-old gardener wisdom

 Err on the side of making your hole too shallow rather than too deep.
-And if you get all over ambitious toward that step goal and go too deep, just fill it back in with some of the dirt you dug and mix in some compost for good measure.
+If you get over ambitious and dig too deep, just fill it back in with some of the dirt you just dug but mix in some compost for good measure.

 A good way to check the height is to use the shovel to measure.
-Dip the handle in the hole and grab it with you hand where it meets the ground level, then use that measure to make sure that the flare of the tree is 1-3 inches higher.
-That way, once you have maneuvered the tree into the hole, you won’t have to wrestle it back out again to add more dirt beneath.
+Dip the handle in the hole and grab it with you hand where it meets the ground level.
+Then use that measure to make sure that the flare of the tree is 1-3 inches higher.
+This way, once you‘ve maneuvered the tree into the hole, you won’t have to wrestle it back out again to add more dirt beneath.

 Have compost and mulch ready.
-I didn’t mulch this project yet because I still have the rest of the planting to come (I’ll share that next week).
+I didn’t mulch this project yet because I still have the rest of the planting to come.
 But here is the order I always follow – plant, water, mulch, water again.
 Why water again?
-A lot of mulches will lock into place if they get a good soaking (they expand a bit with the water then re-contract) which will help them to stay put.
-If you are using buckwheat hulls or another similarly lightweight mulch it can blow away or move around a lot.
+A lot of mulches will lock into place if they get a good soaking.
+They expand a bit with the water then re-contract, which will help them to stay put.
+If you are using buckwheat hulls or another lightweight mulch it can blow away or move around.
+Water will keep it in place.

-If the root ball isn’t wet, water it before you unwrap it.
-Trees need lots of water when being transplanted and this helps to keep it intact while you maneuver it to be just right.
+If the root ball isn’t wet, water it before you unwrap the ball.
+Trees need lots of water during transplanting and this helps to keep the ball intact while you maneuver it to be just right.

-The hole you dig should be wider than the root ball (I go for about 2-2.5x wider) and before you start filling in the edges you should do two things… fill part of the hole with compost, and water.
-I fill that hole right up and wait for it to drain out before beginning to refill dirt around the root ball.
+The hole you dig should be wider than the root ball (I go for about 2-2.5x wider).
+Before you start filling in the edges you should do two things: fill part of the hole with compost, and water.
+I fill the hole with water and wait for it to drain out before beginning to refill dirt around the root ball.

-Sometimes with balled and burlapped trees, the digging process caused the dirt to be pushed up the stem.
-When up wrap the roots, you may have to move a few inches of dirt away from the stem to re-expose the flares and the graft.
-The wide part at the base is where this tree was grafted.
+Sometimes with balled and burlapped trees, the digging process causes the dirt to push up the stem (as you can see in this case).
+When you unwrap the roots, you may have to move a few inches of dirt away from the stem to re-expose the flares and the graft.
+The wide part at the base of the tree is the graft.

 Q. What is the flare of the tree?